rundeck/docs/en/administration/configuration/system-properties.md

 % System Properties Configuration

-This document explains how to declare Java System Properties used for configuring rundecRundeck.
+This document explains how to declare Java System Properties used for configuring Rundeck.

 These properties must be declared on the Java commandline when starting Rundeck.